Amazon Alexa Devices Are Laughing Spontaneously And It's Creepy AF

-Owners of Amazon Echo devices with the voice-enabled assistant Alexa have been pretty much creeped out their damn minds recently.
+Owners of Amazon Echo devices with the voice-enabled assistant Alexa have been pretty much creeped out of their damn minds recently.
 People are reporting that the bot sometimes spontaneously starts laughing — which is basically a bloodcurdling nightmare.

 One person who was on the verge of falling into a peaceful slumber described hearing a "very loud and creepy laugh" from his Echo Dot.
 "There's a good chance I get murdered tonight," he tweeted.